elephantscale/spark-labs/demos/Spark_on_AWS.md

 Click on the "Add" button to submit your Spark job.
 After the job completes, you can check the output in the wordcount_output directory in your S3 bucket.

+* The code to run is here s3://elephantscale-public/software/CountLines.py